-- The new teacher will make a special effort to get to know the child through June and July.
-A meeting will be held with the current class teacher, future class teacher, parents and where necessary, the TA so that important information can be shared before the child's transition to their next class. - Photographs and/or videos can be taken of the new classroom and adults who will be working with the child.
-These can be made into a poster or transition book for the child to look at over the summer.
+The new teacher will make a special effort to get to know the child through June and July.
+A meeting will be held with the current class teacher, future class teacher, parents and where necessary, the TA so that important information can be shared before the child's transition to their next class.